 Today’s orchestras use percussion and stringed instruments.
 Among the percussion is the to’ere; the fa’alete; the pahu with two skins and beaten with a stick and the pahu tupa’i rima, with one skin, that is played with the hands.
 The stringed instruments consist of the ukulele and the guitar.

-Other instruments that had long disappeared have progressively made a come-back, those such as the ihara, a split bamboo drum and the vivo, a nasal flute.
-Finally, all sorts of sounds are obtained by clacking stones, from shells, by using penu (piion) or coconuts.
+Other instruments that had long disappeared from Tahiti culture have progressively made a come-back, those such as the ihara, a split bamboo drum and the vivo, a nasal flute.
+Finally, all sorts of sounds are obtained by clacking stones, from shells, by using penu (pinion) or coconuts.

 Other chants were secular and accompanied the events of everyday life.
 There are sound reminiscences of collective activities such as beating tapa (bark cloth).
 In the Marquesas Islands, the chants in religious ceremonies were often only understood by the priests, and were accompanied by drums and handclaps.

-During festivals the chants progressively accompanied the beat initiated by the pahu drums.
-The rupture with the cultural past is most profound in the domain of music.
+During the festivals of Tahitian tradition, the chants progressively accompanied the beat initiated by the pahu drums.
+The rupture with the Polynesian cultural past is most profound in the domain of music.
 Perhaps this is because no one bothered to write it down or perhaps it’s because the European influence was imposed very early on without violence.

 The European influence started with sailors and their profane songs and music.
 It continued with the missionaries who brought their canticles and hymns.
 The himene is a cross between the religious hymns imported by the first Protestant missionaries and polyphonic Tahitian chants that were sung before the arrival of Europeans.